-Everyone loves the 2004 BBC North and South, but it fails Gaskell’s original novel.
-Here’s why fans need a new definitive version.
+Many period drama fans love the 2004 BBC North and South miniseries, but it fails Elizabeth Gaskell’s original novel.
+Here’s why fans of the book need a new definitive version.

 Fifteen years ago Elizabeth Gaskell’s 1885 novel North and South may have been one of the best-kept secrets of Victorian literature.
 But when the BBC miniseries adaptation burst onto the screen in 2004, that pretty much changed forever.

 The North and South TV serial has a wildly enthusiastic and staunchly loyal fanbase.
 I fully expected to join their ranks when I finally watched the series a few months ago.
 But I didn’t.
 In fact, I was bitterly disappointed by the first episode.

 Fans told me to “wait and see,” and I did.

 For years, friends had told me to read (or watch) North and South, but I put it off.
 Somehow I had the mistaken impression that it was a Very Long Novel.
 When about a dozen of my readers over at Richly Rooted strongly urged me to read the book and watch the movie, I finally complied.

 I’ve read dozens of Victorian novels, but North and South pulled me through the pages as few have.
 You know you’re hooked on a book when supper comes and all you can think about is getting in bed with your novel to find out what happens next!

 I had great expectations when I finished the book and popped the first disc of the miniseries into my laptop a few days later.
 I couldn’t wait to add my voice to the widespread acclaim.